Employment opportunities

 KNOWLEDGE, SKILLS & ABILITIES:

-- Ability to access, input and retrieve information from a computer for word processing, database information (Ellucian) and LMS (Canvas).
+- Ability to access, utilize, input, and retrieve information from a computer.

 - Ability to read and understand written and oral instructions or communications.